 The second reason you may be experiencing low water pressure is that your main water shutoff valve may be partially closed.
 We typically see this happen after you’ve had work performed on your plumbing, and had the valve closed for a period of time.
 If it’s not fully restored to the open position, the water entering your home may be partially interrupted.
 Reopening this valve should restore full pressure— no Burton call needed.

-If you aren’t sure where to find your water shutoff valve, we’ve got a whole Burton Homeowner Hacks article that can help!
+If you aren’t sure where to find your water shut off valve, we’ve got a whole Burton Homeowner Hacks article that can help!

-3. You’ve got blockage
+3. You’ve got a blockage

 Many homeowners are surprised to learn that water flow blockages can happen at any time, even in brand new homes!
 As minerals build up in the main water supply pipes that lead to your home, these materials can break off and flow through the supply.
 Eventually, they wind up blocking the flow into your main supply line or at plumbing branches.